-Overall the proposed model supports those patients who take responsibility for their own oral health by investing in their care, but it is essential the dental team change their own behaviour and focus on supporting the prevention messaging.
+Overall, the proposed model supports those patients who take responsibility for their own oral health by investing in their care, but it is essential the dental team change their own behaviour and focus on supporting the prevention messaging.
 The model presented is nonlinear model and front-loads step-1, is loss making in step-2, but recovers costs in steps-3 and 4.
-There is a relative dis-investment in periodontal care for those patients who consciously decide their periodontal health is not a priority for them, or who do not engage in risk factor control and improved oral hygiene.
-There is also a safety net for the non-engaging patient, with Band-1 visits remaining until that patient decides to engage.
-Step-1 of care can be delivered under Band-1 every 3- (stage III-IV) 6-months (stage I, II) for such patients until they engage, when the patient progresses to Step-2 of care.
+There is a relative dis-investment in periodontal care for those patients who consciously decide their periodontal health is not a priority for them, or who are unable to meet the Step-2 threshold or are unable to engage in risk factorcontrol and improved oral hygiene.
+There is also a safety net for those patients, with Band-1 visits remaining until that patient is able to meet the threshold.
+Step-1 of care can be delivered under Band-1 every 3- (stage III-IV) or 6-months (stage I, II) for such patients until they meet the threshold, when they progress to Step-2 of care.
 Appendix 3 provides a summary of the steps for phased-periodontal care.